BOSTON - The 2018-2019 flu season is shaping up to be a severe one.

-According to the Massachusetts Department of Public Health’s latest weekly flu report, published on January 4, rates of flu-like illness continued to rise over the previous seven days.
-State health officials said they expect these rates to climb in the coming weeks.
-They urge you to get a flu shot if you haven't done so already.
+According to the Massachusetts Department of Public Health’s latest weekly flu report, published on February 1, the rate of flu-like illness increased over the previous seven days.

 >>RELATED: Frequently asked questions about the flu